Types of accommodation

 On 16 November 2021, one of the largest dismantlement operations happened in Grande-Synthe.
 Approximately 1,200 persons were evacuated, during a substantial operation involving more than 300 police officers.
 NGOs stated that this large operation has led to placements in accommodations centres for all the persons involved, but under duress, and without any interpreter to inform them of the implication of this procedure.[33]

-In 2022 and early 2023, actions by the authorities to limit the distribution of water or food have been observed, such as the blocking vehicle access to water and food distribution sites with equipment (rocks, etc.)[27] and the limiting authorised distributions only to organisations funded by the State.[28]
-However, these late limitations has been considered as illegal by the Administrative court in October 2022.[29]
+In 2022 and early 2023, actions by the authorities to limit the distribution of water or food have been observed, such as the blocking vehicle access to water and food distribution sites with equipment (rocks, etc.)[39] and the limiting authorised distributions only to organisations funded by the State.[40]
+However, these late limitations were considered illegal by the Administrative court in October 2022, a position reiterated in July 2023 (situation in Ouistreham),[41] and October 2023 (situation in Paris)[42].

 On 10 February 2021, the National Consultative Commission on Human Rights (CNCDH) issued an opinion where it stated that, five years after its previous visit on site, the dignity of the people exiled in Calais and Grande-Synthe was still being violated.
 It confirmed that in 2020 more than 1,000 evictions were carried out in Calais, and 33 evictions in Grande Synthe.
 Access to drinking water, food, showers, toilets as well as basic health services is not guaranteed.
 It called for the re-establishment of dialogue and cooperation between all the stakeholders involved in order to ensure the protection and dignity of the concerned individuals.
 It also recalled the best interest of the child and the necessity to introduce guarantees for unaccompanied minors as well as vulnerable groups such as women or victims of human trafficking.[43]